 You can usually find free living will forms at local senior centers and hospitals, your physician’s office, or your state’s medical association.
 While you can also get a living will form from a lawyer, you don’t need an attorney to make one.
 The living will exist physically, so print a hard copy.
 You should sign your living will and have it witnessed and notarized according to your state’s laws.
 (Most states require two witnesses to a living will, and some require a notary’s seal.)
 Ensure you give copies of your living will to family members, your health care proxy, your doctor(s), and your hospital or care facility since it only becomes effective if those treating you know about it.

-You may also want to consider filling out a Physician Order for Life-Sustaining Treatment (POLST) form, which is an order signed by your doctor that describes the end-of-life medical treatment you want to receive in an emergency.
+You may also want to consider filling out a Physician Order for Life-Sustaining Treatment (POLST) form, an order signed by your doctor that describes the end-of-life medical treatment you want to receive in an emergency.

 A healthcare proxy document appoints a person (usually an individual related by blood, adoption, or marriage) who can make decisions on behalf of the granting individual in the event of incapacity.
-The appointed healthcare proxy has, in essence, the same rights to request or refuse treatment that the individual would have if still capable of making and communicating health care decisions.
+The appointed healthcare proxy has, in essence, the same rights to request or refuse treatment that the individual would have if still capable of making and communicating healthcare decisions.
 The appointed representative is authorized to make real-time decisions in actual circumstances, as opposed to the advance decisions being framed in hypothetical situations, as is typically the case with a living will.